The Evolution Of Indoor Clothes Airers

 How many people can remember the old wooden clothes horses that our mums pulled out to dry the clothes on when the weather was less than favorable?

 Once the electric or gas dryers came along most of these airers went the way of the dinosaur for some of us.
 Others, however, have continued to use the old reliable.
 Since mum did it why shouldn’t we?

 At that time we did not know anything about global warming or carbon footprints.
 We just knew that to get the clothes dry we had to find the best method possible.
 Now they are making a huge comeback.

 In the UK these indoor clothes airers are finding new believers.
-Also, people in Australia, the United States, Canada and even further are beginning to use them as an alternative to tumbling dryers.
+Also, people in Australia, the United States, Canada, and even further are beginning to use them as an alternative to tumble dryers.

 One thing has definitely changed and that is the types of airers that are available.
 Not only can you buy the handy clothes horse like your mum used you can also buy many other types as well.

 One of these is the ceiling-mounted variety.
 These take great advantage of the heat that rises to the ceiling to dry your clothes much more quickly.

 Some are made for lower ceilings so you can easily reach them.
 Others are made for higher ceilings and have lever systems so you can lower them to load them.

 Wall-mounted Indoor Clothes Airers